qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_menu_handling.rst

   * You can supply missing or updated features after the widget's creation; e.g. the callback function for the ``closeButton`` is provided in a separate method call to ``addListener()``.
   * The canonical event for the selection of a menu button is the ``execute`` event.
 (This is in line with other button flavors throughout the qooxdoo framework, e.g. the regular ``qx.ui.form.Button``).

+.. _pages/ui_menu_handling#complex_menu_sample:

 Complex Menu Sample
 ===================
 This example should show how to create a menu structure with submenu and how to handle with groups.

 Qooxdoo has some widgets that need a menu to handle user interaction.
 For this sample we will chose the ``qx.ui.toolbar.ToolBar`` to create the menu structure.
-To see a overview, witch widgets uses a menu, take a look in the :doc:`..:Widget:Menu`.
+To see a overview, witch widgets uses a menu, take a look in the :doc:`./Widget/Menu`.

 This code snippet show how to create a "ToolBar" with to menu items "File" and "View":